valderman/grape/README.md

   - In JS, unions can be faked by just not creating the fields in question.
   - Would solve bug where `Exp Int` might be either an actual int or a pointer to one without having to think about it.
+  - Can we even do this without losing generality?
 * Make ADTs `Exp m (ADT a)` instead of `Exp a`?
-* Split patterns and ADTs into two classes.
+* Split patterns and ADTs into two classes?
   - Patterns should only be first-class on the Haskell level.
   - ...because storing/loading them would complicate things, and not add much.
   - All patterns are ADTs, but not all ADTs are patterns.